kendafi/wp-bluesky-posts/README.md

 Activate the plugin.

 Go in WP admin to Settings > Bluesky post.
-Enter your username, your app password, and the account which posts you want to display.
+Enter the account which posts you want to display.
 Save settings.

 Go to any page and add the shortcode `[bluesky-posts]` to its content.